redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 {{#rustdoc_include ../listings/ch01-02-orbtk-hello/listing-01-02/src/main.rs:Child}}
 ```

 * Forth, the child method takes arguments.
-We create a new textblock
+We create a new text block
   entity (`Textblock::new`).
-The textblock is extended with the attributes
+The text block is extended with the attributes
   (`text`, `h_align`, `v_align`).
   The text attribute takes the desired string.
 Its positioning is
   controlled with the attribution of the horizontal and vertical